Post-pandemic economies demand cutting-edge security

 Multi-layered, cutting-edge cybersecurity

 We look at cybersecurity from two perspectives — protecting Visa’s assets, and providing clients and partners with layers of proactive defense and offense.
 For example, Visa has over 1000 full-time cybersecurity specialists use natural processing analyze petabytes of data that enable them to protect Visa’s network from malware, zero-day attacks and insider threats.
 Adding another layer, machine learning models predict and fix most likely points of network vulnerability.
-On the client side, Visa’s security team monitors, scans and checks client systems for suspicious activity and vulnerabilities.
+On the client side, Visa’s security team monitors, scans and checks client systems for fraudulent activity and vulnerabilities.

 Some of the cybersecurity work, like ethical hacking attempts by our in-house engineers or triangulating fraud attempts, IP addresses and GPS data to catch criminals, wouldn’t be out of place in a Jason Bourne movie.
 Vulnerability testing alone has saved clients ~$31 million in prevented fraud in FY21.
 Other work, like fielding in-bound client incidents, is less dramatic, but no less important.
 In one instance, Visa helped to prevent ~$2.2 billion in attempted client fraud using the Visa Account Intelligence tool, which uses AI and machine learning to catch fraud before it starts.